wacncontent/CustomizeTool/removeCommentOutput/articles/active-directory/active-directory-devquickstarts-windowsphone.md

 -	Follow the prompts and create a new **Native Client Application**.
     -	The **Name** of the application will describe your application to end-users
     -	The **Redirect Uri** is a scheme and string combination that Azure AD will use to return token responses.
 Enter a placeholder value for now, e.g. `http://DirectorySearcher`.
 We'll replace this value later.
--	Once you’ve completed registration, AAD will assign your app a unique client identifier.
-You’ll need this value in the next sections, so copy it from the **Configure** tab.
+-	Once you've completed registration, AAD will assign your app a unique client identifier.
+You'll need this value in the next sections, so copy it from the **Configure** tab.
 - Also in **Configure** tab, locate the "Permissions to Other Applications" section.
 For the "Azure Active Directory" application, add the **Access Your Organization's Directory** permission under **Delegated Permissions**.
 This will enable your application to query the Graph API for users.

 ## *2. Install & Configure ADAL*